Last Updated on May 28, 2023 by Ellen

 We have been to two Ionian islands: Corfu and Lefkada.

-It’s possible to experience the beauty of Lefkada Island on a budget – if you are willing to use public transportation on the Greek island, eat some really good pizza, and keep an open mind.
+This post is about how you can experience the beauty of Lefkada Island on a budget if you are willing to use public transportation, eat some really good pizza, and keep an open mind.

 Kathisma Beach is on the west side of Lefkada Island.
 Its sand is course with tons of rocks and large boulders.
 The beach is backed by cliffs, and it faces open sea.
 The water rivals the blues of the Caribbean Sea.

 Paragliders jump from the cliffs, sailboats skirt the horizon, and the blues at this beach simply hypnotized me.
 I stared and stared, and stared and stared.
 And stared.

 Here’s an example of getting to this beach from the main town – which has the same name as the island – on a budget.

 We took the public bus from Lefkada to Kathisma Beach.
 This bus trip cost 2 euros per person, each way.
 That’s it!

 But note, in late September when we went, there are fewer buses that leave from Lefkada because it’s no longer the high season.
 The upside is that there were fewer tourists on this gorgeous beach.

 If you go outside of high season, be sure to check the schedule at the main bus stop.
 It’s located in the center of Lefkada where the old town meets the newer area, at the end of the pedestrian street.
 (Or, use the bus station, which is outside the old town area.)